 - Uterine inflammation related to childbirth.
 Another theory suggests a link between adenomyosis and childbirth.
 Inflammation of the uterine lining during the postpartum period might cause a break in the normal boundary of cells that line the uterus.
 Surgical procedures on the uterus can have a similar effect.

 - Stem cell origins.
 A recent theory proposes that bone marrow stem cells might invade the uterine muscle, causing adenomyosis.

 Regardless of how adenomyosis develops, its growth depends on the circulating estrogen in women's bodies.

 - Prior uterine surgery, such as a C-section or fibroid removal

 - Middle age

 Most cases of adenomyosis — which depends on estrogen — are found in women in their 40s and 50s.
-Adenomyosis in middle-aged women could relate to longer exposure to estrogen compared with that of younger women.
-Until recently, adenomyosis was most often diagnosed only when a woman had a hysterectomy.
-Current research suggests that the condition may also be common, but often undetected, in younger women.
+Adenomyosis in these women could relate to longer exposure to estrogen compared with that of younger women.
+However, current research suggests that the condition might be common in younger women.

-If you often have prolonged, heavy bleeding during your periods, chronic anemia may result.
-Anemia causes fatigue and other health problems.
-See your doctor if you suspect you may have anemia.
+If you often have prolonged, heavy bleeding during your periods, you can develop chronic anemia, which causes fatigue and other health problems.

 Although not harmful, the pain and excessive bleeding associated with adenomyosis can disrupt your lifestyle.
-You may find yourself avoiding activities that you've enjoyed in the past because you have no idea when or where you might start bleeding.
+You might avoid activities you've enjoyed in the past because you're in pain or you worry you might start bleeding.